jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The difference with Techvolution is, we expect ourselves, and each other, to bring on the era of mass-collaboration.
 Vitally, we also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
-The ideals and openness of Progressivism helps bring new peoples into Western culture, while giving a helping hand to those already inside.
-The practicality and steady hand of Conservatives helps insure our society keeps working and doesn't derail from too much idealism.
-Moreover, each side has immense undestanding of complex fields like monetary policy, farm regulation, labor relations, and more.
+The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
+The practicality and steady hand of Conservatives help ensure our society keeps working and doesn't derail from too much idealism.
+Moreover, each side has an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

-Moreover, and this is the crucial point for people inside government, Techvolution frees you to start solving problems as well.
-For most anyone who enters government, ideology dies pretty quickly.
+Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems as well.
+For most anyone who enters the government, ideology dies pretty quickly.
 Seeing "the books" of massive unfunded social programs alone is quite sobering.
-Antagonists block practical solutions to these problems, whether it be stubborn teachers unions or corpororate lobbysists, as much as they hold back Main street.
-When I say Left/Right politics, it's usually not those inside government, but outside ideologues with a simplistic view of our world who I take aim at.
+Antagonists block practical solutions to these problems, whether it be stubborn teachers unions or corporate lobbyists, as much as they hold back Main street.
+When I say Left/Right politics, it's usually not those inside the government, but outside ideologues with a simplistic view of our world who I take aim at.
 These are the people who radicalize what is still well structured political system.

 ![protest](/img\diagrams\protests.jpg)
 _Unhelpful radicals.
-They're trying to change the future with the philosophy of the past._
+They're trying to improve the future with the philosophy of the past.
+When they fail, they blame the other side.
+A new philosophy needs much personal reflection._

 The solution to radicalization is giving power to the frontline.
-Like voting our interests in elections, we the people on the frontline today need the freedom to decide which tool best solves a problem.
+Like voting our interests in elections, we, the people on the frontline today, need the freedom to decide which tool best solves a problem.
 The right and duty to evolve must by our ruling philosophy.
-It's the only way the player gods nervous system can adapt better solutions to our problems.
+It's the only way the player god's "nervous system" can adapt better solutions to our problems.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
 Wikipedia articles.
 Cutting cable cords and using Netflix.
 By controlling modern tools, the middle-class is starting to take control of society's new levers of power.
-Wanting to control more of our lives, instead of chasing Right/Left phantoms, is the rebellion inside our mind we need to establish the Internet Age.
+Wanting to control more of our lives, instead of chasing Right/Left phantoms, is the rebellion inside our mind, we need to establish the Internet Age.

 That's why controlling tools is the Nature of all political battles.
 Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
 It's why antagonists make new tools against the rules.
-And why I needed to write a book to remind everyone philosophies and rules are supposed empower player gods to push human evolution, not get in its way.
+And why I needed to write a book to remind everyone philosophies and rules are supposed to empower player gods to push human evolution, not get in its way.
 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.
 It's time to blow up a Death Star.

 https://youtu.be/CY9-y5zZkxs?t=7
-_Compare this person to Leftists marching for "climate justice" or Rightists for "lower energy taxes".
-Isn't this the person you'd want playing your game of civilzation?
-A regular person using a modern tool to improve his energy efficieny, increase his power, and improve his society.
+_Compare this person to Leftists marching for "climate justice" or Rightists for "lower energy taxes."
+Isn't this the person you'd want to play your game of civilization?
+A regular person using a modern tool to improve his energy efficiency, increase his power, and improve his society.
 And once we've done our daily work, we can play basketball, watch a movie, or do whatever else we want.
 We just shouldn't chase phantom communists or fascists.
-We're better off sealing or replacing our, or someone elses, drafty windows._
+We're better off sealing or replacing our, or someone else's, drafty windows._

 # ACT TWO - BLOWING UP THE DEATH STAR

 ## When Rules Are In Our way, We Use Evolution to Defeat Them

 Life's been evolving for billions of years.
 Humanity continues life's evolution by creating technology.
 We develop new and better tools in stages like the Bronze Age, Iron Age, and Industrial Age.
 Unfortunately, transitioning between stages is hard.
-Human nature being what it is, the powers of the old age hold back the modern era.
-Since we've entered the Internet Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.
+Human Nature being what it is, the powers of the old age hold back the modern era.
+Since entering the Internet Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
 In the 1970s, AT&T defended its telephone monopoly by successfully lobbying the American government to ban internet modems.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by one vote in the Supreme Court.
 In 2001, the music industry defended compact discs (CDs) by successfully suing Napster for giving people digital songs.
 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
 Throughout society, antagonists have found rules to keep people using Industrial Age tools.

-City by-laws, industry certifications, insurance regulations, labour laws, government lobbys full of lobbyists, the mountains of red-tape; the endless pages of todays rulebook is our society's Death Star because Darth Blockbuster uses it to prevent new and better technology reaching the frontline.
+City by-laws, industry certifications, insurance regulations, labor laws, government lobbies full of lobbyists, the mountains of red-tape; the endless pages of today's rulebook is our society's Death Star because Darth Blockbuster uses it to prevent new and better technology reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I'm talking about evolution.

 https://www.youtube.com/watch?v=zD578MutMAk&list=PL4E3463842B01E133&index=14

 I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
-I have no idea if they're any good or not, but the ad displays the scenario that makes a person think "how can I stop this change from happening".
+I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "how can I stop this change from happening."
 Once typical and esteemed positions of the Woodstock 1969 way of life, like reporters, teachers, brokers, are facing this scenario and most choose to fight back.
-Empowering Main Street with a new philosophy, is how we overcome this selfish—albeit understandable—side of human nature._
+Empowering Main Street with a new philosophy is how we overcome this selfish—albeit understandable—side of human Nature._

 ## The Magic of Evolution - How Evolution Works

 Evolution is life's secret weapon.
 It empowers life by giving every new lifeform a slightly different variation.
 With variations, life can continually test for environmental changes in things like water levels, temperature, and food supply.
-These changes create daily frontline problems like being too cold, hungry or slow.
-The variations that can't adapt a solution die off, and the fittest survive.
+These changes create daily frontline problems like being too cold, hungry, or slow.
+The variations that can't adopt a solution die off, and the fittest survive.
 This natural selection finds which lifeforms are best adapted to survive on Earth.

 Evolution works so well because it creates biodiversity.
-Biodiversity means life can grow it  nervou system are probe the environment for changes.
+Biodiversity means life can grow its nervous system and probe the environment for changes.
 The more lifeforms feel the pain of frontline problems, the sooner life can adapt a solution.

 Evolution may not be the Force, but it's positively magical.
 In tune with Nature's own special rhyme and reason, evolution turned a lifeless planet into an oasis of many different ecosystems.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why Arctic ice isn't reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will.
-We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully we can do this in time to save the polar bears).
-That's why you are so important Stargazer.
+We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully, we can do this in time to save the polar bears).
+That's why you are so important, Stargazer.
 Your unhappiness is pain, which life uses to determine what tools to evolve.
-The game of civlization is the game of life.
+The game of civilization is the game of life.

 Techvolution is, therefore, intentional evolution.
 It's a more advanced and quicker way to adapt that isn't a magical mystery, as natural evolution is to polar bears, but is instead something we can understand.
 The question is, what drives us to become player gods and evolve life on Earth?

 ## The Majic of Techvolution

 We call someone a _genius_ when he or she uses existing technology to make a new tool.
-Happily, these trailblazing protagonsts are self-motivated, and we already celebrate their intellect and innovations.
+Happily, these trailblazing protagonists are self-motivated, and we already celebrate their intellect and innovations.
 But innovation isn't the only step toward Techvolution.
 We only truly evolve when regular people choose to use a new tool.

 For example, think of computers.
 Before they could change the world, people needed to learn to type, which takes many frustrating hours.
 In fact, when stuffy Xerox execs (all males) saw the world's first personal computer in 1977—the Xerox Alto—they refused to try it out.
-The photocopier was the future of office work they said; and besides "typing was women's work".
+The photocopier was the future of office work they said, and besides, "typing was women's work."
 Happily, many Alto engineers fled to Apple and helped invent the MacIntosh.
 The point is if everyone refused to learn to type, computers would be useless.
 Society only upgrades when individuals learn and integrate new tools into their lifestyles.

-So, what trick does Nature play on extras to reach for new tools when they would be risking Darth Blockbuster's, or in this case Darth Photocopier's, ridicule or wrath?
+So, what trick does Nature play on extras to reach for new tools when they would be risking Darth Blockbuster's, or in this case, Darth Photocopier's, ridicule, or wrath?
 The answer is a force found within us all.

 Unlike evolution, the trick is not actually akin to magic.
 We, humans, understand we're dropping one tool and familiarizing ourselves with another, like when swapping out typewriters for personal computers.
-Yet there's still something wonderfully mystical about choosing to leave one's comfort zone to learn a new cyborgolgy.
+Yet there's still something wonderfully mystical about choosing to leave one's comfort zone to learn a new cyborgology.
 I call it majic; it's pronounced like magic, but spelled differently to note a critical difference: majic is the free choice of a regular person to proactively and intentionally evolve, even if they don't fully understand how they're upgrading civilization.
 Majic encompasses our yearning to explore, to learn, to grow, to live to our fullest potential.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/BrokenElderlyFallowdeer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/brokenelderlyfallowdeer">via Gfycat</a></p>
 _This is truly majical._